suncoast-devs/handbook/lessons/misc-quick-reference/app-app.md

   cd put-your-application-name-here-instead-of-this
   code .
-  yarn start
+  npm start
 ```

 The suggestions at the end state that you need to `cd` into the project
 directory app-app created.
-The next two lines `code .` and `yarn start` will
+The next two lines `code .` and `npm start` will
 start your code editor and then start the project by running the code and
 opening a browser.